-People living with diabetes can enjoy dill pickles as a snack or as part of their favorite meals.
-However, they should use caution with sweet pickles, and those at risk of heart disease should consider the extra sodium’s impact on their health.
+People living with diabetes can enjoy pickles as a snack or part of a meal.
+However, they should use caution with sweet pickles, and consider the impact of extra sodium for those at risk of heart disease.

 Pickled and fermented foods may provide some benefits.
 People with diabetes who wish to include them in their diet could try pickling vegetables and fruit at home, where they can control how much sodium or sugar they use.

 The following article describes everything a person living with type 2 diabetes needs to know about pickles.
 It also provides information on other fermented foods, what to include in a diet, and what to avoid.

 A person living with type 2 diabetes can eat pickles as a snack or as part of their meal.
 There are some exceptions to this rule, and people must still eat them in moderation.

 Dill pickles are generally the best option since they contain

 People living with type 2 diabetes may also gain another health benefit from dill pickles due to the vinegar that they often come with.
 According to a

 In another preliminary study from 2013, researchers found similar results.
 They noted that healthy adults eating vinegar at meals achieved better fasting glucose numbers over the 12-week study.

 However, dill pickles do have a downside.
 They are extremely high in sodium, with

 Sweet pickles are not as suitable for those living with diabetes.
 They contain around